Phil Brucato: Writer

-Phil Brucato, Bryan Syme, and Sandra Buskirk began publishing Arpeggio in 2010.
+Brucato is a writer, journalist, and editor, based in Seattle, Washington.
+He is best known for his work on the TV series Strowlers.
+Brucato, Bryan Syme, and Sandra Buskirk began publishing the webcomic Arpeggio in 2010.
 The story follows Meghan Susan Green, a young teenager, as she explores her magical musical talents.
-Although the comic was only produced between 2008 and 2012, Patreon users were able to access the final, previously unpublished "episodes" in 2015 and 2016.
+The comic was produced between 2008 and 2012, with final episodes released in 2015 and 2016.